A Strategy for Dynamic Programs: Start over and Muddle through: MSO Queries

 \begin{theorem} For every \MSO sentence $\varphi$ and every $k$, $\problem{MC}_\varphi$ is in \DynFO for graphs with treewidth at most $k$. \end{theorem} Since, for every $k$, guarded second-order logic (\GSO) has the same expressive power as \MSO on graphs with treewidth at most $k$ \cite[Theorem 2.2]{Courcelle94}, we can immediately conclude the following corollary. \begin{corollary} For every \GSO sentence $\varphi$ and every $k$, $\problem{MC}_\varphi$ is in \DynFO for graphs with treewidth at most $k$. \end{corollary}

 We first give a rough sketch of the proof.
 Let $\varphi$ be a fixed \MSO formula of quantifier depth $d$ and $k$ a treewidth.
 We show that $\problem{MC}_\varphi$ is $(\AC^1,\log n)$-maintainable for graphs with treewidth at most $k$.
 The construction of a dynamic program for $\problem{MC}_\varphi$ is similar to the one in the proof for \problem{3-Colourability} (Theorem~\ref{theo:3col}).
-At each point, the program needs to evaluate $\varphi$ on a graph $G'=(V,E\cup E')$ with $n$ nodes, where $|E'|=\bigO(\log n)$ and it has a nice tree decomposition $(T,B)$ of width $4k+5$ for $G=(V,E)$ available.
-Furthermore, it knows, for each triangle of $T$ (defined as in Section~\ref{section:preliminaries}), its \MSO type of depth $d$.
+At each point, the program needs to evaluate $\varphi$ on a graph $G'=(V,(E \setminus E^-) \cup E^+)$ with $n$ nodes, where $|E^- \cup E^+|=\bigO(\log n)$, using a nice tree decomposition $(T,B)$ of width $4k+5$ for the initial graph $G=(V,E)$ and auxiliary information on the \MSO type of depth $d$ for each triangle of $T$ (defined as in Section~\ref{section:preliminaries}).

-The graph $G$ can be viewed as having a \emph{center} $C\subseteq V$ of logarithmic size, that contains the nodes with edges in $E'$ and, additionally, for each of these nodes $v$ all nodes of one bag that contains $v$.
+The graph $G'$ can be viewed as having a \emph{center} $C\subseteq V$ of logarithmic size, that contains the nodes with edges in $E^- \cup E^+$ and, additionally, for each of these nodes $v$ all nodes of one bag that contains $v$.

 Furthermore, there are node sets $D_1,\ldots,D_\ell$ that, together with $C$, contain all nodes from $V$, such that the sets $D_i-C$ are pairwise disjoint and disconnected, and each set $D_i\cap C$ has size $\bigO(1)$ (cf.\ Figure \ref{figure:connection-width}).
-From the type information for the triangles, the program can infer the depth-$d$ \MSO types of each $G[D_i]$.
+From the type information for the triangles, the program can infer the depth-$d$ \MSO types of each $G'[D_i]$.

 The situation is similar as in the \emph{Composition Theorem} of Elberfeld, Grohe and Tantau \cite[Theorem 3.8]{ElberfeldGT16}.
 However, in their setting, the size of $C$ is bounded by a constant, and they show, very roughly, that there is a first-order formula that can be evaluated on a suitable extension of $G[C]$ by information on the types of the $G[D_i]$ to yield the same result as $\varphi$ on~$G$.